Peacock Bass Definition

 Let's begin with a general overview of the genus Cichla.
 This will let us define what fishes we’re actually referring to when we use the term “peacock bass”.
 As we indicated above, the common term “bass” is not a particularly appropriate descriptor.
 Taxonomically, it’s a Cichlid.
 Within the family Cichlidae, the genus Cichla is comprised of sixteen different Neotropical species. (note — an new, sixteenth species has justy recently been described) (For more information about peacock bass classification, see our Peacock Bass ID Guide).
 All sixteen species share certain similarities.
 They are relatively large, diurnal (active in daylight) predators and they are primarily piscivorous (fish eaters).
 All are commonly known as ‘Peacock Bass’ in English, ‘Tucunaré’ in Brazil and ‘Pavon’ in Spanish speaking countries.
 They are of significant commercial importance in Amazonia, both as a sportfish and for human consumption.

 So if not every peacock bass is Cichla temensis, what is Cichla temensis?
 The species that commands angler’s adulation is big, with 15 lb. trophies common and with hulking monsters over 25 lbs. lurking in the waters.
 They are primarily piscivorous feeders and are pursuit hunters.
 That means their target is fish and once they decide something is food, they’ll run it down halfway across a lagoon if they have to.
-And, unlike most of the smaller species, they aggressively strike lures on the surface, violently and with abandon, hence Larry Larsen’s famous description of “Peacock Bass Explosions”.
+And, unlike most of the smaller species, these giants aggressively strike lures on the surface, violently and with abandon, hence Larry Larsen’s famous description of “Peacock Bass Explosions”.
 This is probably the most exciting predatory attack of any sportfish in the world.
-Frankly, no other freshwater fish compares, anywhere.
+Frankly, no other freshwater fish compares, anywhere — not even other species of peacock bass.

 This species has adapted to a unique ecosystem.
 The central Amazon basin experiences a yearly water level pulsation, akin to a gigantic once-a-year tide.
 With water levels rising and falling from 20 to 40 feet during each year, these fisheries undergo astounding changes.
 Amazon peacock bass have evolved behaviorally and physiologically in response to these unique conditions.
 They feed, spawn and undergo remarkable physical changes during the Amazon basin’s flood pulse cycle.
 Most importantly, from a fisherman’s point of view, they become highly concentrated, aggressive, accessible and hungry during the falling water period.
 This creates optimal conditions for anglers and coincides, of course, with our fishing season.